The Ultimate Guide To Event Marketing Attribution and Measuring Event ROI

 # of Employees Recruited

 There are several different models for measuring ROI.
-Each presents its own strengths, weaknesses and levels of complexity.
-Even if you choose the Return/Investment model, you’ll find that there is a room for complexity.
-As discussed above, event value can mean revenue generated directly from the event (registrations, sponsorships, customers), but it can also mean a variety of other goals and metrics that may be easy or next-to-impossible to ascribe a dollar value to (leads generated, brand awareness, customer lifetime value).
+Each presents strengths, weaknesses, and levels of complexity.
+Even if you choose the Return/Investment model, you’ll find room for complexity.
+Event value can mean revenue generated directly from the event (registrations, sponsorships, customers), but it can also mean a variety of other goals and metrics that may be easy or next-to-impossible to tie a dollar value to (leads generated, brand awareness, customer lifetime value).

-Whatever definitions of event value and event cost you end up using, the below models will help you calculate your return.
-You’ll notice that we use the term event revenue, but between you and us we’re really talking about the overall event value.
+Whatever definitions of event value and cost you use, the models in this guide will help you calculate your return.
+You’ll notice that we use the term event revenue, but between you and us, we’re talking about the overall event value.

 In the incremental revenue model, things get a bit more complex.
-Rather than just looking at the event revenue over the event expense, we are looking at the event profit over the event expense by taking a look at the profit of your event and then seeing how much profit you are getting for your investment.
+Rather than just looking at the event revenue over the event expense, we are looking at the event profit over the event expense by looking at the yield of your event and then seeing how much profit you are getting for your investment.

 - Relatively easy to calculate.